Methodology and 51-Source Ledger

 Marginal vs effective rate

 Every per-state page applies brackets only to the income within each bracket, never to total income.
 The effective rate is total state tax divided by gross income (not taxable income), expressed as a percentage.
 Worked examples show the bracket-by-bracket build-up so any reader can audit the arithmetic against the state DOR's published bracket table.
+Same bracket-build mechanic IRS Publication 17 Chapter 1 documents for federal tax.

 Standard deduction handling